Ephemerides and observability details for Great Shefford

 provide up to date positions of all the objects listed below, to aid observers

-in getting astrometric positions of the objects that have been discovered at
+in getting astrometric positions.
+These are unnumbered objects that have been

 Other observers also have their own follow-up pages, check out